Awami League: Voter base

 As a big tent party, the AL is not committed to a specific group and tries to appeal to a greater population.
 According to the political scientist Rounaq Jahan, due to AL's formal commitment to secularism and pluralism, it has maintained a greater support base among the religious and ethnic minorities.
 Traditionally, AL also enjoyed support from the rural areas, but in recent years, the party has also picked up support from the urban middle classes and business groups.

-Organization
+Organisation

 Bangladesh Awami League headquarters located at Shaheed Abrar Fahad Avenue, Dhaka.
-It was heavily vandalized and set-on fire following the Student–People's uprising.
-Currently abandoned.
+It was heavily vandalised and set-on fire following the July Revolution now currently abandoned.

 Constitution

 The Constitution of the Bangladesh Awami League (বাংলাদেশ আওয়ামী লীগ এর গঠনতন্ত্র) has 24 Articles and includes contents of General Programme, Membership, Organization System, Central Organizations, Name, Aims and Objectives, Fundamental Principles, Commitments.
 In accordance with the changing situation and tasks, revisions were made in some of the articles at the National Conference.